oskariorg/oskari-server/MigrationGuide.md

 ## 1.53.0

+### Disabled CSRF protection on webapp level

+The previous cross-site request forgery protection used cookies and http headers to detect if a given request to the server was legit.
+Because certain browsers block 3rd party cookies by default this didn't really work on embedded maps.
+ Java libraries don't yet support adding SameSite-flag on cookies which is the current solution to protect against CSRF attacks.
+You should configure your reverse-proxy to modify cookies to have SameSite=lax flag.

+Here's an example how to do this with nginx: https://github.com/oskariorg/sample-configs/commit/e3802ccd84d866dc1643f7dfc98f80bf6fe5cde9

 ### PermissionService migrated to MyBatis

 Also class packages have been changed a bit so manual updates is required for server-extensions referencing PermissionService.